Ugochukwuodinaka/Microsoft-Stock-Market-Analysis/README.md

 **Cleaned Data MS Sql query screenshot**
 - Below is a screenshot of a part of the cleaned data in MS Sql Sever.
-You can access the full Power BI project document [here](MICROSOFT%20STOCK%20MARKET%20ANALYSIS.pbix).
+You can access the complete Power BI project document [here](MICROSOFT%20STOCK%20MARKET%20ANALYSIS.pbix).

 Sql Query Screenshot                                                               |
 :---------------------------------------------------------------------------------:|